 - Students who wish to explore the special forms of significance that humanistic disciplines gain when pursued in the contexts of health, healing, and health care.
 Such students may ultimately choose to use their MA in Humanities, Health, and Medicine as a bridge to PhD programs in any number of humanities disciplines, including the medical humanities themselves.

 - Students, including those who may already have substantial professional experience, who wish to bring humanistic knowledge, skills, and frameworks to the health care sector, whether as care providers, researchers, policy advocates, consultants, or administrators.

 - What opportunities for interdisciplinary study does the Program offer?

 The interdisciplinary nature of Humanities, Health, and Medicine, along with the MA program’s combination of structure and flexibility, gives students the ability to design, in collaboration with the HHM program’s Graduate Adviser, a coherent program of study that matches their own interests, desires, and post-degree goals.
-Although the HHM program is housed in the University of Texas Humanities Institute, eligible courses and participating faculty can be found across the UT-Austin campus, including in the College of Liberal Arts, the Moody College of Communications, Dell Medical School, the Steve Hicks School of Social Work, the School of Nursing, and the School of Information, and School of Education among other campus units.
+Although the HHM program is housed in the University of Texas Humanities Institute, eligible courses and participating faculty can be found across the UT-Austin campus, including in the College of Liberal Arts, the Moody College of Communications, Dell Medical School, the Steve Hicks School of Social Work, the School of Nursing, the School of Information, and the School of Education among other campus units.